lastefoto-ee/vastsundinu/content/en/project/newborn/index.md

 {{< figure src="newborn-photo-shoot-in-tallinn-minipackage.jpg" title="Newborn photo shoot in Tallinn, sample images" >}}

 ## Full-package (2-4 hours) *390*€
+<small>*payment in two instalments is possible</small>

 _The ideal time for newborn photography is 5-14 days of age_.

 Price includes:
-1. 2-3 different set-ups for the baby;
+1. 3-4 different set-ups for the baby;
 2. photos with family members separately and a family photo;
-3. 25 digital and 15 paper images 10x15cm; *If desired, you can choose the images yourself from the pre-edited gallery.*
+3. 25 digital images and 15 of them printed in size 10x15cm; *If desired, you can choose the images yourself from the pre-edited gallery.*
 4. individual retouching of each photo (removal of baby acne, flaky skin, etc.).
 Raw images are not included in the package price but can be purchased additionally;
 5. use of various hats, fabrics, baskets.
 Washing of accessories and fabrics used;
 6. consultation before and accompaniment during the photo shoot;
 7. taking photos in the LasteFoto Studio for 2-4 hours (depending on the mood of the little model);
 8. a web gallery of retouched images, which you can also share if you wish;
 9. a USB memory stick with all retouched photos in individually designed package;
-10. retouching of additional photos 10 € / photo;
+10. retouching of additional photos 8 € / photo;

 {{< cta cta_text="💛 Order your photo shoot right now!" cta_link="/en/#contact" cta_new_tab="true" >}}